katayoun-kobraei/SBU-DataScience_Course_2022/Assignment 2/README.md

 ## Objectives
 1. **Data Cleaning**:
-   - I Removed outliers and handled null values effectively.
+   - Removed outliers and handled null values effectively.
-   - Then I ensured the dataset was in a suitable format for analysis.
+   - Ensured the dataset was in a suitable format for analysis.

 2. **Exploratory Data Analysis (EDA)**:
-   - I performed a thorough analysis of the cleaned data to uncover trends, correlations, and insights related to the pandemic.
+   - Performed a thorough analysis of the cleaned data to uncover trends, correlations, and insights related to the pandemic.
-   - I utilized complex visualizations to represent findings.
+   - Utilized complex visualizations to represent findings.

 3. **Creative Visualization**:
-   - We develop innovative visualizations that go beyond basic charts and graphs.
+   - Developed innovative visualizations that go beyond basic charts and graphs.
-   - We use various tools and techniques to illustrate patterns in the data.
+   - Used various tools and techniques to illustrate patterns in the data.

-## Data
-- You can download the dataset from the provided link: [Download Data](#)
+## Dataset : COVID-19 Dataset
+**Warning**: Their GitHub datasets are no longer updated since 19 August 2024.

+You can access the CSV version of the COVID-19 dataset via Our World in Data's data catalog: [COVID-19 Dataset CSV](https://catalog.ourworldindata.org/garden/covid/latest/compact/compact.csv).

+### Project Structure
+The project contains two independent directories:

+- **public/data**: Contains the final datasets for individuals interested in consuming the data and understanding all the caveats about it and its metrics.
+- **scripts**: Contains all the code and intermediate files to produce the final dataset, aimed at those interested in contributing to the project or gaining insight into our internal technical processes.

 ## Recommended Resources
 For inspiration and guidance on visualization techniques, consider exploring: